axieinfinity/ronin-documentation/docs/apps/ronin-bridge/overview.md

 ## Overview

-Ronin Bridge ([app.roninchain.com/bridge](https://app.roninchain.com/bridge)) is an app for transferring ERC20 tokens and NFTs (non-fungible tokens) between Ethereum and the Ronin chain.
+Ronin Bridge ([app.roninchain.com/bridge](https://app.roninchain.com/bridge)) is an app for bridging ERC20 tokens and NFTs (non-fungible tokens) between Ethereum and the Ronin chain.

 ![bridge-home](./assets/bridge-home.png)

-This is a multi-signature bridge, which means that when you make a transaction, multiple bridge operators have to approve it before it's finalized.
+Ronin Bridge is a multi-signature bridge, which means that when you make a transaction, multiple bridge operators have to approve it before it's finalized.
 This approach makes the bridge a secure choice for cross-chain transactions, preventing any single party from acting maliciously or making unauthorized changes.

 ## User guides